 Low Power Wide Area Networks (LPWAN)

-Powelectrics offer you nearly 30 years’ experience in connecting sensors, firstly through radio telemetry, then GSM/GPRS and now through a broad range of communication technologies, depending on the application.
+Powelectrics offer you 30 years’ experience in connecting sensors, firstly through radio telemetry, then GSM/GPRS and now through a broad range of communication technologies, depending on the application.

 A low-power wide-area network (LPWAN) is a type of wireless telecommunication network designed to allow long range communications at a low bit rate among connected objects, such as sensors operated on a battery.
 As the name suggests, they have low power draw and provide coverage to wide areas.

 LPWAN technologies fill the gap between mobile (3G, LTE) and short-range wireless (e.g. Bluetooth, WiFi and Zigbee) networks, and are designed for machine rather than human communications, particularly for IoT devices and applications, which generally need infrequent low levels of data transfer with low mobility.

 The most widely deployed proprietary LPWAN technology is Sigfox, established in France in 2009.
 There are now networks in around 60 countries, with Sigfox deploying themselves in France, Germany, Spain and the US and working through partners elsewhere.
 The UK operator, WND, offers 2000 base stations, covering 95% of the nation’s population.

 Powelectrics offer a range of Sigfox devices that are battery powered, weatherproof and incredibly easy to deploy.
 Typical applications include remote electricity, water and gas meter reading for billing and waste/leakage detection.
 Sigfox is also used for temperature and humidity monitoring and a broad range of pulse counting and contact counting applications, including people counting and trespass alerts.